 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-Before using leuprolide, tell the doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+Before using leuprolide, tell the doctor or pharmacist if your child is allergic to it; or to similar drugs (such as histrelin, triptorelin); or if your child has any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
-Talk to your pharmacist for more details.
+Talk to the pharmacist for more details.

-This medication may interfere with certain laboratory tests possibly causing false test results.
-Make sure laboratory personnel and all your doctors know you use this drug.
+This medication may interfere with certain lab tests possibly causing false test results.
+Make sure lab personnel and all the doctors know your child uses this drug.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.